15 Best Sociology Books for Students & Sociologists

 From a sociological perspective, Quiet is a compelling study of how cultural norms shape individual identity and opportunity.
 Cain traces the rise of the Extrovert Ideal through American history and shows how it became embedded in schools, workplaces, and even religious institutions.
 At $13.99 for the Kindle edition, it’s a book that will resonate whether you’re an introvert who finally feels seen or an extrovert who wants to understand the other half.

-How to Get the Most from These Sociology Books
+How to Choose the Best Sociology Books for Your Reading List

 Frequently Asked Questions